 If you suspect your child has broken his or her hand, you can bring him or her to Medical City Children’s Orthopedic and Spine Specialists Fracture Care Clinic where your child can be seen by a pediatric orthopedic specialist.

 It important to see a pediatric orthopedic specialist as soon as possible after a child’s injury.
 We have four convenient locations and you never have to wait.
 You have access to care and access to an experienced physician right away, 5 days a week.

 A Fractured or Broken Hand

 Fractures are cracks or breaks in bones.
-Children and teens may break their finger or thumb bones (phalanges, fah-LAN-jeez), their wrist bones (carpals) or the long bones between their fingers and their wrist (metacarpals).
+Children and teens may break their finger or thumb bones (phalanges, fah-LAN-jeez), their wrist bones (carpals), or the long bones between their fingers and their wrist (metacarpals).
 Most hand fractures happen when:

-An injury that breaks a bone may also damage a child’s growth plates or soft tissues that are near the bone or connect to the bone, such as skin, ligaments or tendons.
+An injury that breaks a bone may also damage a child’s growth plates or soft tissues that are near the bone or connect to the bone, such as skin, ligaments, or tendons.
 Damage to growth plates or soft tissues may affect the way doctors treat your child’s fracture.
 Seeing a pediatric orthopedic specialist who is focused on providing treatment options based on the location of the fracture and whether or not it will affect the growth plates is extremely important for the future of your child’s recovery.